Bachelor of Architectural Studies (BAS)

 CACB Accreditation

-CACA may grant a program a six-year, three-year, or two-year term of accreditation, depending on its degree of conformance with established educational standards.
-In 2017, the CACB granted the Azrieli School of Architecture and Urbanism a full 6-year renewal of accreditation.
-The School’s next accreditation review will be in 2023.
+CACB may grant a program a six-year, three-year, or two-year term of accreditation, depending on its degree of conformance with established educational standards.
+In 2024, the CACB granted the Azrieli School of Architecture and Urbanism a full 6-year renewal of accreditation.
+The School’s next accreditation review will be in 2030.

-At the Azrieli School of Architecture, the accredited sequence consists of either of the following:
+At the Azrieli School of Architecture & Urbanism, the accredited sequence consists of either of the following: